I didn't attend Turing House, can I still apply for the Sixth Form?

 Some students may wish take four A-levels, whether to pursue a particular interest, keep their options open or aim for a higher total of UCAS points.
 In this situation we will support a student continuing with four subjects as long as we consider it to be the best route for that student.
 Further Mathematics, Mathematics, plus two other subjects is the traditional four-subject combination, but please talk to the school to find out if we can support your specific choices.

 If I'm unsure about which subjects I would like to study, can I apply or should I wait?

 You should apply now as you will be able to re-consider your choices once the term starts.
 Subject to timetabling restrictions you can change course within a limited window in the first half term.

 What happens if I don't get the GCSE results I need for the course I want to do?

 Guidance will be given on GCSE results day and each application will be considered on a case by case basis.
 All students can have days when exams don’t go too well.
 We will not reject an application on the GCSE grade result alone.

+Enrolment day is on Thursday 20th August 2020.
 This is when you guarantee your place by coming to Turing House with your actual GCSE results in hand.
 We assign students to classes on a first come, first-served basis, as long as they have qualifying entry grades.
-We do not have a cut off for enrollment after this day, and you are welcome to get in touch afterwards.
-Enrollment day is on Thursday 20th August 2020.
+However, we do not have a cut off date for enrolment, and you are welcome to get in touch after this date.

 How will my lessons be different from GCSE?